Laila-Abu-Safiya/Palestine-Store/README.md

     -PHP
     -SQL

-#created By:
+##created By:
 Laila Abu Safiya, "Mohammmad Kareem" Kukhun.

-#About:
+##About:
-this project have 2 users, first one is the customer who want to buy from our site, and the other is the manger who can add to the shop and accept a delivery employee in their shop.
+This project have 2 users, first one is the customer who want to buy from our site, and the other is the manger who can add to the shop and accept a delivery employee in their shop.